 The Today Show is not as far away from you as you may think - especially if your product is a great fit!
 Just think - for five days a week these women need interesting finds to talk about, chances are yours could be the one!
 Especially if you follow these tips!

 Knowing how to pitch the media is a major step to securing press for your brand.
 At Tin Shingle, we empower small businesses, experts and young and established brands to make this happen through our unique membership program.
-Once you unlock membership, you can have instant access to Media Contacts at major magazines, Editorial Calendars, select PR Leads, an all-access pass to all classes in our .EDU Education Program, a connection to a trusted community of other businesses who are going through what you are experiencing as you grow your brand.
-Click here to learn more about membership with Tin Shingle.
+Once you unlock membership, you can have instant access to Media Contacts at major magazines, Special Opportunities with the media, and an all-access pass to all classes in our TuneUp Webinar Series,.
+You will also be included in the Private Message Boards Forum, your connection to a trusted community of other businesses who are going through what you are experiencing as you grow your brand.
+Learn more about membership with Tin Shingle.
+And if you truly want to get your brand on TV, bookmark and refer often to Tin Shingle's Buzz Building Guide for Getting Your Business on TV.

 Join our newsletter, #SmallBizGoodness for more articles like this one!